Company directory and org chart

 User Directory and Org Chart

 Small Improvements users can be viewed at a glance in the User Directory.
-Administrators can access the User Directory via the Administration sidebar menu like so:
+You can access the User Directory by clicking Company > Directory:

 You can use the search bar to look for users.
 You can also use the filter dropdown to quickly reduce the search field, only showing admin users or guests.
 We display only active users by default, but the filter component can be used to include deactivated users:

 The dropdown at the end of each row allows you to perform core actions, which we'll go into a little more detail in section below.
 It's worth noting that you can multi-select rows in the directory by holding down your keyboard's command key and clicking the rows you want to highlight- Then perform some common actions (like welcome-mails) in bulk: